KidoThunder/kindlePushMachine/README.md

-# kindlePushMachine
+# KindlePushMachine
-push some books to my kindle
+Push some books to my kindle